Folk Orthodoxy: Folk prayers

 Folk Christian prayers include canonical prayers that are common in popular culture, fragments of Christian Worship church services, endowed in popular circles with apotropaic function (that is, having noncanonical application), and noncanonical prayers proper.
-The functioning and consolidation of folk prayers in tradition as apotropei (amulets rituals) is largely determined not by their own semantics, but by their high sacred status.
+The functioning and consolidation of folk prayers in tradition as apotropei (amulet rituals) is largely determined not by their own semantics, but by their high-sacred status.
 These texts themselves do not possess apotropaic semantics, and their use as amulets is determined by their ability, as it is believed, to prevent potential danger.
 The main part of the corpus of such texts is of bookish origin and penetrated into the folk tradition with acceptance of Christianity, a smaller part is authentic texts.

 In contrast to Trebniks (containing, in particular, canonical prayers), where each prayer has a strictly defined use, in popular culture, canonical Christian prayers usually have no such fixation but are used as universal apotrophes for all occasions.
 The main reason for this is that the circle of canonical prayers known in traditional culture is extremely narrow.
 These include such common prayers containing apotropaic semantics as "Let God arise, and His enemies are made waste..." (in the East Slavic folk tradition usually referred to as the "Sunday Prayer") and the 90th Psalm "Alive in aid..." (usually rearranged by popular etymology as "Living Helpers"), as well as "Our Father" and "Virgin Mary, Rejoice..." (in the Catholic tradition, "Zdrowiaś, Maria...").
 The Lord's Prayer is a universal apotheosis, which is explained by its unique status as the only "nonvirtuous" prayer, that is, given to people by God himself, Christ.
 At the same time, this prayer is a declaration of man's belonging to the Christian world and his stay under the protection of heavenly powers.

 Fragments of a church service, which are in no way connected in meaning with the apotropaic situation in which they are used, also function as amulets.
 For example, the beginning from Liturgy of St. Basil the Great "On you rejoice, Graceful, every creature, the angelic assembly and the human race..." may be read by the master during the driving of the cow to pasture.

-Apocryphal Prayers (in Index of Repudiated Books, "false prayers") are prayers modeled after those of the church, But containing a large number of insertions from folk beliefs, incantations, incantations, in some cases reworkings or extracts from apocrypha.
+Apocryphal Prayers (in Index of Repudiated Books, "false prayers") are prayers modeled after those of the church, but contain a large number of insertions from folk beliefs, incantations, and in some cases reworkings or extracts from apocrypha.
 Apocryphal prayers and hagiographies adapted for "protective" purposes are much more common in the folk tradition than canonical church texts.
 Apocryphal prayers are mostly texts of bookish origin.
 Some of their versions may retain the genre form of a prayer, while others take on the features of Zagovory.
-Often transcribed and used as a talisman and amulet, which were worn with national cross or kept in the house.
+They were often transcribed and used as a talisman and amulet, which were worn with national cross or kept in the house.